 SECTION 12.020.
-A person may appeal to the County Court a decision or requirement made pursuant to this ordinance by the Planning Commission.
-A person may appeal to the Planning Commission from a written decision made by the Planning Commission from a written decision made by the Planning County Official.
-Written notice of the appeal must be filed with the County within fifteen (15) days after the decision is made for a minor partition and within 30 days for a subdivision or major partition.
+A person may appeal to the Board of Commissioners a decision or requirement made pursuant to this ordinance by the Planning Commission.
+A person may appeal to the Planning Commission from a written decision made by the Planning Commission from a written decision made by the Planning Director or other County Official.
+Written notice of the appeal must be filed with the County within fifteen (15) days after the decision is made.
 The notice of appeal shall state the nature of the decision or requirement and the specific grounds for the appeal setting forth the error and the basis of error sought to be reviewed.